DATA-606-2023-FALL-THURSDAY/Sophia_Sarica/docs/Report.md

 Comparatively, the Random Forest model demonstrates a significantly better performance with a higher AUC value, indicating a more accurate model for classification tasks.

+## Conclusion

+The RandomForest model has proven to be effective in managing infrastructure, particularly in the context of sewer systems.
+When fine-tuned and calibrated to balance classes appropriately, it demonstrates a high degree of predictive accuracy.
+Such a model is instrumental in improving and extending the lifespan of sewer infrastructure by proactively preventing breakdowns before they occur, ensuring more reliable and uninterrupted service.